August 1, 2016

 Blondies

-- Preheat your oven to 180C/160CFan, and grease & line a 9x9inch square tin and leave to the side.
+- Preheat your oven to 180ºc/160ºc fan, and line a 9x9inch square tin and leave to the side.

-- Sift in the plain flour, and fold the mixture together.
+- Pour in the flour, cornflour and mix again

-- Pour the mixture into the tin, and bake in the oven for 30 minutes until there's just a slight wobble in the middle.
+- Bake in the oven for 25-30 minutes until there is a slight wobble in the middle

 Decoration

-- Once cool/‘set’, drizzle over the melted white chocolate, and sprinkle on the extra chopped pistachios
+- Once cooled, drizzle over the melted white chocolate, and sprinkle on the extra chopped pistachios

 - Leave the chocolate to set, and then cut into your portions.
 (I did 4x4 to get 16 decent sized pieces!)
 Enjoy!